YunoHost/doc/dkim.md

-Hi,
+# DKIM

 Please note that :

-This is the revision 2 of this Work In Progress How-To
+This is the revision 2 of this Work In Progress How-To.

-Until this is natively integrated in YnH core apps, it will mean to that postfix conf will be blocked (or each time there is a change some configuration lines will need to be added to the end of /etc/postfix/main.cf)
+Until this is natively integrated in YunoHost core apps, it will mean to that Postfix configuration will be blocked (or each time there is a change some configuration lines will need to be added to the end of /etc/postfix/main.cf).

-To be fully functionnal DKIM requires a modification of the DNS, which propagantion can take up to 24h
+To be fully functionnal DKIM requires a modification of the DNS, which propagantion can take up to 24h.

-CREDIT : This tutorial has been initially based on the DKMI section of : http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/ from Drew Crawford
+Source: This tutorial has been initially based on the DKMI section of: http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/ from Drew Crawford.
-CREDIT : This tutorial has been reviewed based on

-https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-dkim-with-postfix-on-debian-wheezy from Popute Sebastian Armin
+Source: This tutorial has been reviewed based on https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-dkim-with-postfix-on-debian-wheezy from Popute Sebastian Armin

-Replace DOMAIN.TLD by your own domain name
+Replace DOMAIN.TLD by your own domain name.

-Changes in rev 2 :
+Changes in rev 2:

-Much easier to manage more than one DOMAIN.TLD (future proof) Updated configuration as it seemed that the previous one was based on old software
+Much easier to manage more than one DOMAIN.TLD (future proof).
+Updated configuration as it seemed that the previous one was based on old software.

-So, here is the thing :
+So, here is the thing:
+### With a script
-Solution 1 : Fully automatic script : (single domain)
+Fully automatic script: (single domain)
 ```bash
 git clone https://github.com/polytan02/yunohost_auto_config_basic
 sudo ./yunohost_auto_config_basic/5_opendkim.sh
 ```

-Solution 2 : All by hand !
+### Manually

-We start by installing the right software :
+We start by installing the right software:
 ```bash
 sudo aptitude install opendkim opendkim-tools
 ```